 - City ordinances

-- Home owners association rules and regs
+- Homeowners association rules and regs

 - Lease agreements

 As noted, there are different types of laws that do govern what can and cannot happen on residential front lawns.
 What is not against the law is hoarding itself.
 The act of hoarding is not unlawful; the results of hoarding can be in some situations.
-The types of legal regulations that render some conduct of hoarders’ illegal govern include laws restricting possessions on a front law.
+The types of legal regulations that render some conduct of hoarders’ illegal govern include laws restricting possessions on a front lawn.

 Health Code Violations

 One set of legal restrictions that can prohibit a hoarder’s possessions from spilling onto a front lawn are what broadly can be called health code violations.
 The accumulation of certain types of items maintained by a hoarder on a front lawn can either contain hazardous substances or create situations in which a health hazard can occur.
 For example, what ends up on a hoarder’s front lawn may contain biohazardous substances.
-On the other hand, the items a hoarder ends up placing on a front yard may not be hazardous in and of themselves.
+On the other hand, the items a hoarder ends up placed on a front yard may not be hazardous in and of themselves.
 Rather, they might be attractive to something that is hazardous, like rodents or other vermin.

 The presence of certain types of items that a hoarder permits to spill onto a front lawn can end up creating nuisance in violation of the law.
 Nuisance violations are broader than those associated with health code infractions.
 A nuisance need not be something that jeopardizes the health and welfare of people in the neighborhood.
 Rather, a nuisance is something that hampers the ability of others to enjoy their properties and the neighborhood.